relaypro-open/formidable/README.md

 </html>
 ```

-Finally, let's flesh out the articles index page and include some links to our new articles.
+Now, let's flesh out the articles index page and include some links to our new articles.
 Start by uncommenting the `url()` call from above.
 Then, define the view:

 ```javascript